databricks/lilac/docs/datasets/dataset_iterate.md

 ## `Dataset.map`

-[`Dataset.map`](#Dataset.map) is the main vehicle of doing processing and updating the dataset.
-It's similar to [HuggingFace's Dataset.map()](https://huggingface.co/docs/datasets/process#map) with a few key differences:
+[`Dataset.map`](#Dataset.map) is the main vehicle for processing data in Lilac.
+It's similar to [HuggingFace's Dataset.map()](https://huggingface.co/docs/datasets/process#map) with a few key
+differences:

-- The output of Lilac's `Dataset.map` is a new column attached to the existing dataset.
-This enables tracking of lineage information for every computed column, while avoiding copying the entire dataset over.
+- The output of Lilac's `Dataset.map` is written to a new column in the _same_ dataset.
+This enables tracking of lineage information for every computed column, while avoiding copying the entire dataset.
 - If the map fails mid-way (e.g. with an exception, or your computer dies), you can resume computation without losing any intermediate results.
 This is important when the `map` function is expensive or slow (e.g. calling GPT to edit data, or calling an expensive embedding model).
-- The map must return a single item or `None`, for each input item.
-This allows us to track how each item is transformed.
-- When the computation is done, the Lilac UI will auto-refresh and we'll see the new column immediately.
+- When the computation is done, the Lilac UI will auto-refresh, and we can filter by the new column.

-In the following example, we will add a prefix for each `question` value in the dataset.
+Let's start with a simple example where we add a `Q: ` prefix to each `question` in the dataset.

 ```python
 import lilac as ll